coq/coq/doc/sphinx/proof-engine/ltac2.rst

   i.e. thunks can produce a lazy list of results where each tail is waiting for a continuation exception.
-- It can access a backtracking proof state, consisting among other things of the current evar assignation and the list of goals under focus.
+- It can access a backtracking proof state, consisting among other things of the current evar assignment and the list of goals under focus.

 We now describe more thoroughly the various effects in Ltac2.